minvws/nl-covid19-coronacheck-website/_questions/en/4-bij-welke-locaties-is-een-testbewijs-nodig.md

 ---
 index: 4
 set: 2
-title: Which locations require a test certificate to get access?
+title: Which locations require a test certificate if I want to enter?
 featuredHome: true
 featuredHomeIndex: 4
 ---
-Some locations require proof of a negative test result (no corona) for entry.
-For example, think of a festival or a football match.
+Before you enter, some locations ask for proof of a negative test result (no coronavirus infection).
+A festival or football match, for example.